-Did you catch the resin project I did a couple of weeks ago with a vintage side table? (you can see it here…) I had some Envirotex-Lite resin left over so decided to make some fun winter coasters with ceramic tiles and fabric.
+Did you catch the resin project I did a couple of weeks ago with a vintage side table? (you can see it here…) Well… I had some resin left over so decided to make some fun coasters with ceramic tiles and fabric.

 If you don’t seal the fabric with Mod Podge before the resin, the resin will soak into the fabric and change the colour.

-I definitely ended up preferring this method to the spray adhesive and no sealing.
-The colours were much truer and the look was over all nicer.
+I definitely ended up preferring this method to the spray adhesive with no sealing.
+The colours were much truer and the look was overall nicer.

 I was really, really happy with how well the tea time fabric turned out.
 The cotton stayed beautiful and crisp under the Mod Podge and Resin.
 The flannel fabric worked well with the Mod Podge as well, but not without.